Rubzio/styleguides/clean-abap/CleanABAP.md

 also covers some of the described anti-patterns.

 Some of the additional checks include:
-- Naming convention - don't worry about naming convention - ATC will check prefixes for you
+- Naming convention - don't worry about naming convention - ATC will check prefixes for you.
 - Formatting - empty lines inside statements, single dots, etc.
-- Obsolete language elements usage
+- Obsolete language elements usage.

 If an add-on finding is not understandable you can read more by clicking a link to documentation.

 Generally, developer should solve all _relevant_ ATC findings.
-By solving we mean repairing the code or hiding findings with pragma (prefferably) or pseudo-comment.
+By solving we mean repairing the code or hiding findings with pragma or pseudo-comment.
 The latter is an information for other code readers that ATC finding is a false positive or that code author handled the situation differently than the static check expected.

 But!
 Some of the checks like [high comment usage](https://github.com/SAP/code-pal-for-abap/blob/master/docs/checks/comment-usage.md) or [line length](https://docs.abapopenchecks.org/checks/04/) cannot be hidden using a pragma.
 This is because they serve as indicators and don't have to be fixed if not relevant.
 Example: a method contains only few executable statments and big comment section explaining what it does.